 and effect shall be given to any such order.

-(3c) Without affecting anything in the Interpretation Act 1984 sections 41 to 47 of that Act apply to and in relation to an order made under subsection (3b) as though the order were regulations.
+[(3c) repealed]

 (3d) A person who is aggrieved by a decision of the chief executive officer refusing the issue of a certificate under subsection (3)(c) may appeal to the Minister whose decision is final.

 (4) Subject to this Act, a retail shop shall be regarded as a special retail shop if —